-This spring, Belgrade residents will have a choice to either pay the same price of roughly $567,000 for fire-ambulance service or form a $3.3 million city-owned fire department.
+Belgrade residents have a choice to either pay the same price of roughly $567,000 for fire-ambulance service or form a $3.3 million city-owned fire department.

 Editor’s note: The following was a packet item for the Nov.
 18 Belgrade City Council meeting.
 The piece explains the history and current affairs between the City of Belgrade and Central Valley Fire District.
-I opted to print it in its entirity.
+I opted to print it for the second time in its entirety.
 It’s important.
 Please read it.